Updated by: Nidhi bahl on April 11, 2022, 3:57 p.m.

-The College Board has introduced a new format for applicants to take the IELTS test as a response to the Covid-19 situation.
-Students can now take the test from the comfort of their homes.
-The new online test at home is named as IELTS Indicator.
+The College Board has introduced a new IELTS exam format for applicants to take the test as a response to the Covid-19 situation.
+With the help of the new offering, test-takers can now take the test from the comfort of their homes.
+The new IELTS online test at home is named as IELTS Indicator.

-Currently, the IELTS Indicator test is conducted once a week.
-The option is also available for students taking the test in India.
-The test covers all four sections Listening, Reading, Writing and Speaking.
-The IELTS Indicator option is available for a limited time period, especially for areas where the test centres are currently suspended due to COVID-19.
+Currently, the IELTS Indicator test is conducted once a week and will also available for students taking the test in India.
+The test covers all four sections i.e. Listening, Reading, Writing and Speaking sections of the IELTS test center exam format.
+The IELTS online test is available for a limited time period, especially for areas where the IELTS exam centers are currently suspended due to public health restrictions.

-Following are some of the major highlights of the IELTS test:
+Following are some of the major highlights of the IELTS exam:

 |British Council, IDP: IELTS Australia and Cambridge Assessment English|

 Mode of Test